Fire and rescue services

 Register with the Global Disaster Alert and Coordination System to receive alerts on major disasters.

-The rainy season is from late June to late August.
+The monsoon season is usually from June to August.

 Excessive rainfall during summer can cause severe flooding and landslides and damage to housing and infrastructure.
-Flash flooding can occur after short periods of rain.
+Flash flooding can occur.

-If there's a typhoon approaching, stay inside.
+If a typhoon is approaching, stay inside.
 The direction and strength of typhoons can change with little warning.

 Identify your closest local shelter if required and follow the directions of local authorities.